 Following PRK, your vision will be quite fuzzy during the first week.
 However, most people have reasonable functional vision even on the first day after their surgery, with most patients seeing at least 6/12 (which is approximately half way down the eye chart).

-By six days post-operatively, when the bandage contact lens is removed (for PRK), most patients can see well enough to drive.
+By seven days post-operatively, when the bandage contact lens is removed (for PRK), most patients can see well enough to drive.

 Your vision will improve rapidly in the first few weeks after surgery, but it can take one to three months to fully stabilise.
 If you've had a large correction your eyes may take longer to settle.